ahaley/PhoxyCart/README.md

 PhoxyCart
 =========

-PHP client library for partially RESTful api for Foxycart
+PHP client library for the partially RESTful api of the Foxycart e-commerce service.